Sustainability-Fueled Business Expansion

 Renewable Energy Power Generation Projects

 DEI has been actively working on development of and business investment in renewable energy generation projects, taking advantage of the Daiwa Securities Group's network.
-In the solar power generation field, the 9 owned solar photovoltaic power plants whose construction has been completed as of May 2023 are all operating stably.
-The Tochigi solar photovoltaic power plant (51 MW) under construction is scheduled for completion in 2024.
+In the solar power generation field, the eight owned solar photovoltaic power plants whose construction has been completed as of May 2024 are all operating stably.

 In the biomass power generation field, DEI has been steadily promoting the development of wood biomass power generation plants that use tree trimmings in Japan as their primary source of fuel.
 The development is underway with Green Thermal Co., Ltd., with which DEI has formed a capital and business alliance.
 The commercial operation of a plant in Yonezawa, Yamagata began in January 2018 as the first alliance project, and a plant in Kamitonda, Wakayama as the second project also began operation in June 2020.
-The plant in Kai, Yamanashi, which is under construction as the third project, is scheduled to be completed in 2023.
+The plant in Kai, Yamanashi, was completed in 2023.

 Stations developed/ invested in by DEI